qnikst/HaskellNet/README.md

 HaskellNet
 ==========

+This package provides client support for the E-mail protocols POP3, SMTP, and IMAP.

-Some examples of how to use the library are contained in the example directory.
+Some examples of how to use the library are contained in the example/ directory.
 You should be able to run them by adjusting the file for your mail server settings and then loading the file in ghci and type 'main'. eg.

   ghci -hide-package monads-fd example/smtpMimeMail.hs main